LucaBernstein/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>CloudProfileName is a name of a CloudProfile object.
-This field is immutable.</p>
+This field will be deprecated soon, use <code>CloudProfile</code> instead.</p>
 </td>
 </tr>
 <tr>